Backspace-Studios/Hydro/README.md

 - **Notifications**: Display desktop notifications on the local machine.
 - **PowerShell Command Execution**: Execute PowerShell commands and return the output to Slack.

-## Usage
+## Commands

 Run the /help command in a slack chat with Hydro intergrated to see a list of all commands, along with their uses.

 ## Installation

 I can't be bothered writing an installation guide.
-Just ask ChatGPT.
+Just ask ChatGPT or email me at anonymous.1221.246810@gmail.com